Juve coach Conte loses appeal over 10-month ban

 Conte, who led an undefeated Juventus to the Italian title in his first season in charge last term, was banned on August10 for failing to report two incidents of match-fixing in the 2010-11 season when he was coach of then Serie B side Siena.

-The Italian federation (FIGC) said in a statement on Wednesday that Conte, whose hearing was heard on Monday, had lost his appeal over the sentence.
+The Italian federation (FIGC) said in a statement on Wednesday that Conte, whose hearing was heard on Monday, had lost his appeal.

-Juventus President Andrea Agnelli said the ruling confirmed the club's "worst suspicions" about Italy's football justice system which "seems more and more like a witch-hunt".

 The FIGC's prosecutor also lost an appeal against the decision to acquit Juventus defender Leonardo Bonucci and winger Simone Pepe over an alleged attempt to fix a match between Bari and Udinese in 2010.